tesults/cypress-documentation/content/guides/component-testing/mounting-react.md

 Having a basic test that mounts a component in its default state is a good way to get started testing.
-Since Cypress renders your component in a real browser, you can visually see if it is rendering how it should, and you can also play around with it manually in the test runner.
+Since Cypress renders your component in a real browser, you can visually see if it is rendering how it should, and you can also play around with it manually in the test-runner.

 <!-- TODO - picture of mounted stepper component -->